DD9/boilerdemo/README.md

 ----

-* Check the status of the directory *
+* Check the status of the directory at any time *
 $ git status

 ----